Zalando sues EU Commission over landmark online content rules

 BRUSSELS, June 27 (Reuters) - Zalando ZALG.DE, Europe's biggest online fashion retailer, on Tuesday sued the European Commission for putting it in the same category as Alphabet's GOOGL.O Google and Meta Platforms META.O regarding new and tough EU online content rules.

-Under rules known as the Digital Services Act (DSA) which came into force last year, Zalando was labelled a very large online platform (VLOP) because it has more than 45 million users.
+Under the Digital Services Act (DSA) which came into force last year, Zalando was labelled a very large online platform (VLOP) because it has more than 45 million users.

-EU industry chief Thierry Breton in April labelled 19 online platforms and search engines including five Alphabet subsidiaries, two Meta units, two Microsoft MSFT.O businesses, Twitter, Alibaba's 9988.HK AliExpress and Zalando as VLOPs.
+EU industry chief Thierry Breton in April labelled 19 online platforms and search engines as VLOPs, including five Alphabet subsidiaries, two Meta units, two Microsoft MSFT.O businesses, Twitter, Alibaba's 9988.HK AliExpress and Zalando.

-Germany's Zalando, the only European company on the list, contested the labelling methodology and took its case to the Luxembourg-based Court of Justice of the European Union, Europe's top court.
+Germany's Zalando contested the labelling methodology and took its case to the Luxembourg-based Court of Justice of the European Union, Europe's top court.

 The company said the Commission had failed to take into account the hybrid nature of its business model and the fact it does not present a systemic risk of disseminating harmful or illegal content from third parties.